 d) Treat other members of the group with respect and dignity, allowing members to express their views without prejudice and interruption.

-e) Any decisions taken by the Committee, other than those delegated to appointed officers or consultants, will be carried forward of the majority are in favour at any given meeting.
+e) Any decisions taken by the Committee, other than those delegated to appointed officers, will be carried forward of the majority are in favour at any given meeting.

 9. Procedures

-At the first meeting following the AGM, the Committee shall, before proceeding to any other business, elect a Chairman and Vice Chairman who shall hold office for one year.
+At the first meeting, or the first meeting following the AGM, the Committee shall, before proceeding to any other business, elect a Chairman and Vice Chairman who shall hold office for one year.

 9.1 The steering group will aim to meet monthly, although there may be a need to meet more frequently as is necessary.

-9.2 Meetings shall normally be held at Cedar Barn in Hazlemere however they may also meet remotely via Zoom.
+9.2 Meetings shall normally be held at Cedar Barn in Hazlemere however consultants and presenters may join remotely via Zoom.

-9.3 All meetings shall be closed however meetings may be attended by residents, the local business community and other relevant stakeholders by invitation.
+9.3 All meetings shall be open and may be attended by residents, the local business community and other relevant stakeholders by invitation.

 9.4 The steering group and its sub groups will keep minutes of meetings which will be open to the public to scrutiny.
 These will be published on the Hazlemere Parish Council website and on notice boards or such other prominent places as may be decided.